zc1036/lips/README.md

 **Version 2 is out!**

+**tl;dr:** lips is a programmable markup language based on Common Lisp.
+It's a competitor with things like Markdown and Emacs' Org-mode, but it has more in common with LaTeX in that its engine is fully scriptable.

+It sports:

+- An elegant but powerful Common Lisp-based macro system that is turing complete.
+(You may not know it yet but you want this.)
+- Automatic paragraph separation (e.g. auto-insert `<p>` tags if you want)
+- Smart quotes
+- more things

+## Background

 One sultry summer's afternoon, I tried to write an essay using Markdown.
 I wanted to have references, and I didn't want to have to manually update the reference IDs to maintain numerical order if I moved text around.
 Attempting to use the C preprocessor for Markdown immediately didn't go well, and then I tried m4. m4 was much better, but it failed when I tried to pass arguments to a macro that contained commas.
 Either it doesn't work at all or it's too hard to figure out how to quote stuff, so I dumped it and wrote an extremely simple preprocessor in Common Lisp that doesn't have these problems.

-It sports:

-- An elegant but powerful Common Lisp-based macro system
-- Automatic paragraph separation (e.g. auto-insert `<p>` tags if you want)
-- Smart quotes
-- more things

 ## The basic idea